Our union has a long history of advocating for safe learning environments for all students and staff.

 Resources and Trainings

-Texas AFT offers trainings on use of the Safe Schools Act and removal authority for teachers and bus drivers.
+Texas AFT offers trainings on use of the Safe Schools Act and removal authority for teachers and bus drivers, and you can find sample removal letters and additional information in our 2016 guide.
 We also have guidance documents for districts on the steps needed to implement bus driver removal authority.

 Contact your local union or the state office at 512-448-0130 to schedule a training in your district.